gumaerc-testorg/21g.030-spring-2015/content/pages/syllabus.md

 **Plagiarism and other forms of academic dishonesty are serious offenses** and will be dealt with according to MIT policy and procedures.

-All students are expected to be familiar with MIT's policies and guidelines on academic integrity as outlined in the [Handbook on Academic Integrity](http://integrity.mit.edu/).
+All students are expected to be familiar with MIT's policies and guidelines on academic integrity as outlined in the {{% resource_link "7dd0c3de-f79d-45fe-8856-6941da469fbe" "Handbook on Academic Integrity" %}}.

 Please review all the guidelines in the handbook, including the information on responsible paraphrasing.